 Rugged Sock Shoes

-I have only seen a few of these but they are basically camp socks with a durable coating applied to the bottoms of them, giving them the nice comfy feel of a sock but the durability on the bottom closer to a shoe.
+I have only seen a few of these, but they are camp socks with a durable coating applied to the bottoms, giving them the nice comfy feel of a sock but the durability on the bottom closer to a shoe.

-Now that you understand the types of shoes that are frequently used for camp shoes we can dive into the physical and mental benefits of having a change of shoes for your downtime.
+Now that you understand the types of shoes frequently used for camp shoes, we can dive into the physical and mental benefits of having a change of shoes for your downtime.

 Allow Feet to Breathe

-The biggest thing camp shoes provide is a way to get out of your main hiking shoes and allow your feet free air access to breath, this is required for them to stay healthy and should be a focus at every campsite.
+The biggest thing camp shoes provide is a way to get out of your main hiking shoes and allow your feet free air access to breathe.
+This is required for them to stay healthy and should be a focus at every campsite.

-When your feet get hot and sweaty from hiking in shoes, or even with socks on, what happens?
-Your feet start to produce bacteria which can lead to blisters as well as athlete’s foot.
+When your feet get hot and sweaty from hiking in shoes or even with socks on, what happens?
+Your feet start to produce bacteria, which can lead to blisters and athlete’s foot.

 Maintain More Foot Cleanliness

-Keeping your feet clean is extremely important for long-distance hikers who are wearing the same pair of shoes every day as they sweat and grind their feet against the shoes.
+Keeping your feet clean is extremely important for long-distance hikers wearing the same pair of shoes every day as they sweat and grind their feet against the shoes.

 Provide Camp Site Comfort

-If you have camp shoes you can easily and freely walk around camp without hurting your feet, making it easier to get what you need from your pack or do what is needed at that point.
+If you have camp shoes, you can easily and freely walk around camp without hurting your feet, making it easier to get what you need from your pack or do what is needed.

-It also makes walking on sharp rocks a lot less painful and can help in protecting all of the bottoms of your feet for when you take off your shoes later in the evening.
+It also makes walking on sharp rocks a lot less painful and can help protect all of the bottoms of your feet for when you take off your shoes later in the evening.

 Allow Hiking Shoes a Chance to Air Out and Dry

-This process can help the shoes last longer but also cut down on the bacteria and other things that love the warm and wet environment.
+This process can help the shoes last longer and reduce bacteria and other things that love the warm and wet environment.

 Protection While Crossing Streams

-When it’s nice and warm outside then crossing streams in your hiking shoes isn’t an issue but when it is colder and will take longer to dry there are large benefits in crossing streams and similar in camp shoes.
+When it’s nice and warm outside, crossing streams in your hiking shoes isn’t an issue, but when it is colder and will take longer to dry, there are large benefits in crossing streams and similar in camp shoes.

-They help keep your shoes and socks more dry and then can dry while on the outside of your pack once you continue hiking.
+They help keep your shoes and socks dry and then can dry while outside your pack once you continue hiking.

 Night Time Restroom Trips

-Normal shoes and laces are hard enough when wide awake to manage but at 1 am sliding shoes on to get going is much preferred.
+Regular shoes and laces are hard enough when wide awake to manage, but at 1 a.m., sliding shoes on to get going is much preferred.

-When you are looking to purchase camp shoes for your thru-hike you have a few specific needs you want them to fill and if they don’t they may not be useful or may break down too fast for you while on trail meaning multiple gear replacements.
+When you are looking to purchase lightweight camp shoes for your thru-hike, you have a few specific needs you want them to fill and if they don’t, they may not be useful or may break down too fast for you while on trail, meaning multiple gear replacements.